The Berkshire Medical Reserve Corps is sponsored by Fairview Hospital in Great Barrington, MA.

 Our goal is to carry a message of preparedness to community members and to be an effective and efficient response partner to hospital staff, first responders, and public health authorities throughout the county.
 To fulfill our goal we consistently offer training and practice exercise opportunities to our members.

 There are several accomplishments in the past few years that we have been recognized for.
 In 2010 when H1N1 became a threat to our community, Berkshire MRC volunteers paid an important role in the County’s response.
 During the vaccination efforts at Emergency Dispensing Sites, volunteers worked almost 500 volunteers hours, earning our unit recognition and many accolades from public health officials, key community leaders and community partner agencies.

 In November 2009, The Berkshire Disaster Animal Response TEAM was formed under the auspices of our Unit to address a planning gap around animal preparedness that was identified by our Regional Emergency Planning Committees (we have 3 in Berkshire County: one south, one central and one north).
 As a result of this initiative, a group of trained and committed DART volunteers are prepared and able to set up and operate an emergency animal shelter in the event one is needed concurrent to a shelter for people.
 For information about Berkshire DART, or to learn about volunteering, please visit www.wmdart.org.

 The Berkshire MRC and its Disaster Animal Response Team are currently seeking volunteers to serve in all capacities, including Team Leadership.
-If you think you have what it takes to be an MRC volunteer, or know someone who may, please visit www.wmmrc.org/COVID for instructions on joining.
+If you think you have what it takes to be an MRC volunteer, or know someone who may, we’d love to hear from you.
+You can also visit www.wmmrc.org/volunteer for information on joining.